ja8zyjits/Complaints/readme.md

 1>Download the entire complaints_tracker
 2>In complaints_tracker/complaints_tracker settings.py change your sql driver and password
-3>Create a database named complaints in your sql 4>after migrating the models populate the table 'status' with 'unassiged' , 'assigned' , 'resolved' 5>run the server
+3>Create a database named complaints in your sql 4>after migrating the models populate the table 'TicketStatus' with 'unassiged' , 'assigned' , 'resolved' 5>run the server